 - $12,500 in RESP contributions – We invested $400 in our kids’ RESP in December, bringing our year-to-date total to $12,660 so GOAL ACCOMPLISHED!!
 As a bonus, we also contributed $3,780 to our TFSA…

-- Increase automatic investment amounts ($500/month excluding pension contributions at Jan 1) – This was my ‘pay myself first’ goal, and in the first half of the year, we auto-invested $900/month, and in the latter half, we auto-invested about $1,240/month, so GOAL BIG-TIME ACCOMPLISHED!!
+- Increase automatic investment amounts ($500/month excluding pension contributions at Jan 1) – This was my ‘pay myself first’ goal, and in the first half of the year, we increased our auto-investments from $500 to $900/month, and in the latter half, we increased them even more, to about $1,240/month, so GOAL BIG-TIME ACCOMPLISHED!!

 - $850 in gifts, Christmas and otherwise.